beginning of content

 Cancers in these areas don't always cause these symptoms.

-Sometimes people with a neuroendocrine cancer have a severe episode of carcinoid syndrome triggered by stress, general anaesthetic or certain treatments.
+People with a neuroendocrine cancer can sometimes have a severe case of carcinoid syndrome caused by stress, general anaesthetic or some treatments.
 This is called a 'carcinoid crisis'.

 What causes neuroendocrine cancer?